pie/terms/terms.md

 * If a choice of design is presented by the Client, only one solution is deemed to be given by Pie Web Limited as fulfilling the Project.
+`
 ##5.
 Payment##

-The Client shall pay a deposit as requested by Pie Web Limited in the Letter of Engagement.
+The Client shall pay a deposit or retainer as requested by Pie Web Limited in the Contract.
 Pie Web Limited will not commence any work on the Project until deposit monies are received by Pie Web Limited.

 The balance of the price shall become due at the completion of the Project (or deemed completion in accordance with clauses 2 or 3).

-All invoices must be settled within 30 days of the invoice date.
+All invoices must be settled by the due date specified on the invoice, which will be in accordance with the payment schedule defined in the Contract.
 Payment may be made by cash or bank transfer.

 All prices quoted for work are subject to VAT at the prevailing rate.